LeonardoDiasRR/sqlalchemy-generic-repository/README.md

 ### update(**kwargs)
 Update one item in database based on it's primary key(s).
-Return a model instance of updated item.
+Return a instance of model updated or None if the item was not found in dataabse.
 ```
 epmloyee = GenericRepository(EmployeeModel)
 employee.update(id=1, name="John Peter", email="jpeter@email.com")